oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 and `AUDIO_COND_TIMESTEP`.
 It checks names only: a changed signature or a changed tensor shape (the R2V case above) passes it silently.

-**Weights are 59.8 GB** — both diffusion models (FL2VA and Ref2VA, 19.5 GB each, because the mode tabs switch between them freely and only one is resident per generation), the 14.6 GB Qwen3-VL-32B text encoder 5.5 GB of video and audio VAEs, the 9.3 MB live-preview decoder and a 0.73 GB Turbo LoRA.
-That LoRA is the first use of the download loop's bare `*[Ll]ora*` arm, which exists precisely because it sits at its repo root rather than under a `/loras/` path.
-It also needs selecting, not just
-downloading: the pack ships `model_defaults.speed_lora` empty, so Turbo would render six undistilled steps — looking broken rather than fast — until someone picked the file in Settings.
-The bootstrap writes the filename into the pack's own `config.json`, which `_load_config()` treats as the built-in default layer, so a user who later changes any model setting still wins.
-This is the one template whose URLs are **not** carried by loader nodes, because the graph has none — they sit in the workflow's model note instead, which the bootstrap's scan reads exactly the same way, and the filenames match the pack's `model_defaults` so the node finds them with no configuration. `taeh3.safetensors`, the Live Preview decoder, is the sixth URL and routes through a `*/vae_approx/*` arm added to the download loop for it, and the Turbo LoRA is the seventh.
-It is also the smallest file any template fetches, at 9.3 MB — close enough to `get()`'s 10 MB floor that if HuggingFace ever stopped reporting a content-length for it, it would be discarded as "not a model file" rather than cached.
+**Weights are 59.1 GB** — both diffusion models (FL2VA and Ref2VA, 19.5 GB each, because the mode tabs switch between them freely and only one is resident per generation), the 14.6 GB Qwen3-VL-32B text encoder and 5.5 GB of video and audio VAEs.
+Five URLs, and this is the one template whose URLs are **not** carried by loader nodes, because the graph has none — they sit in the workflow's model note instead, which the bootstrap's scan reads exactly the same way, and the filenames match the pack's `model_defaults` so the node finds them with no configuration.
+The 9.3 MB TAE live-preview decoder and the 0.73 GB Turbo LoRA were the sixth and seventh; both left with the controls that used them, which is 0.74 GB and the download loop's only use so far of its bare `*[Ll]ora*` and `*/vae_approx/*` arms.
+Those arms stay in the shared loop for the next template that needs them.

 **Output prefixes are flattened at install time.** Every graph template in the pack saves under `one-node-minimax-h3/`, a subfolder the storage API's `listFiles` (top-level files only) would not